 (c) 12 V.S.A. §501.

-Comment 8.
-An examiner may wish to consider whether the tax sale could be a fraudulent transfer.
+Comment 8 An examiner may wish to consider whether the tax sale could be a fraudulent transfer.
 See In Re: Lauren Jo Chase, United States Bankruptcy Court, District of Vermont, Case #02-10582, Adversary Proceeding #03-1058.
-The statute of limitations under applicable Vermont law is four years.
-9 VSA 2293(2)
+9 VSA 2293(2) Act 117 amended 9 VSA §2293 by reducing the statute of limitations relating to fraudulent transfers from four years (prior to 7/1/18) to two years (on and after 7/1/18).

 September 24, 2010: